Homotopy theory with bornological coarse spaces: Locally finite homology theories and coarsification

-\begin{proof} Let $(X_{i},\cT_{i},\cB_{i})_{i\in I}$ be a family of topological bornological spaces.
-Then the coproduct of the family is represented by the topological bornological space {together with the canonical inclusions}, where is the coproduct of topological spaces and the bornology is given by \end{proof}
+\begin{proof} Let $(X_{i} )_{i\in I}$ be a family of topological bornological spaces.
+Then the coproduct of the family is represented by the topological bornological space $\coprod_{i\in I} X_{i} $ whose underlying topological space is the coproduct of the underlying topological spaces, and whose bornology is given by